naveedamar/CS50P/UFO Sightings Analyzer Version 1.1/README.md

-# 👽 UFO Sightings Analyzer 👽
+<h1 align="center"># 👽 UFO Sightings Analyzer 👽<h1>
-A final project for Harvard's CS50's Introduction to Programming with Python, leveraging concepts from both CS50 and the University of Pennsylvania's Java and Python Specialization on Coursera.
+Final project for Harvard's CS50's Introduction to Programming with Python, leveraging concepts from both CS50 and the University of Pennsylvania's Java and Python Specialization on Coursera.

 ## Video Demo: